avaneev/biteopt/README.md

 The required number of optimization attempts is usually proportional to the number of strongly competing minima in a function.
 Rogue optimums may not be found by this strategy.
-A rogue optimum is an optimum that has a very small area of descent and is placed apart from other competing minima.
+A rogue optimum is an optimum that has a very small, almost undetectable area of descent and is placed apart from other competing minima.
 The strategy favors minimum with a larger area of descent.
-The Damavandi test function is a perfect example of the limitation of this strategy.
+The Damavandi test function is a perfect example of the limitation of this strategy (this test function is solved by this strategy, but requires a lot of iterations).
 In practice, however, rogue optimums can be considered as undesired outliers that rely on unstable parameter values (if such parameters are used in real-world system that has a certain parameter value precison, a system may leave the "rogue" optimal regime easily).

 To some degree this strategy is immune to noise in the objective function.
 While this strategy was designed to be applied to continuous functions, it is